Genymobile/scrcpy/README.md

 6. Connect to your device: `adb connect DEVICE_IP:5555` _(replace `DEVICE_IP`)_.
 7. Run `scrcpy` as usual.

+If the connection randomly drops, run your `scrcpy` command to reconnect.
+If it says there are no devices/emulators found, try running `adb connect DEVICE_IP:5555` again, and then `scrcpy` as usual.
+If it still says there are none found, try running `adb disconnect` and then run those two commands again.

 It may be useful to decrease the bit-rate and the definition:

 ```bash